Program

 Global Raphael Lemkin Seminar

-The Seminar is organized in partnership with the Auschwitz-Birkenau State Museum and the UN’s Joint Office of the Special Advisers on the Prevention of Genocide and the Responsibility to Protect.
-Each week-long program brings together twenty to twenty-five government officials from at least fifteen States ranging from at-risk, in crisis, and post conflict States, to donor countries and those inactive in the international human rights arena.
+Organized in partnership with the Auschwitz-Birkenau State Museum, and supported regularly by the United Nation’s Joint Office of the Special Advisers on the Prevention of Genocide and the Responsibility to Protect, each week-long program brings together twenty to twenty-five government officials and experts from at least fifteen countries ranging from at-risk, in crisis, and post-conflict states, to donor countries and those inactive in the international human rights arena.
 The Seminar welcomes participants who have professional responsibilities in relevant areas, including atrocity prevention, human rights, international criminal justice, among others.

 Projects